-- Region: The bucket's region, which cannot be changed. - · Object Count: The number of objects in this bucket. - Space Used: The logical size of all objects in this bucket.
+- · Region: The bucket's region, which cannot be changed. - · Object Count: The number of objects in this bucket. - Space Used: The logical size of all objects in this bucket.
 The logical size does not include the actual space required for replicated or erasure-coded copies or for object metadata. - Date Created: The date and time the bucket was created.

 The Object Count and Space Used values displayed are estimates.
 These estimates are affected by the timing of ingests, network connectivity, and node status.
+If buckets have versioning enabled, deleted object versions are included in the object count.